- Help Center

 LUCCA A53 / Vivaldi: Flow Meter Error

-When attempting to make espresso, if you see no water/coffee come from the group head and the display flashes "91 92 93" (1cup) or "94 95 96: (2cup) ("85 90 95" (1cup) or "100 105 110" (2cup) on older models) you may have something obstructing your flow meter.
-It will need to be cleared using the following steps.
+When attempting to make espresso, if you see the display flash "91 92 93" (1cup) or "94 95 96" (2cup) ["85 90 95" (1cup) or "100 105 110" (2cup) on older models] there may be something obstructing the machine's flow meter.
+It will need to be cleaned using the following steps.

 Tools Needed: